 Lecturer in Economics, University of Sheffield

-My research interests relate to monetary policy and macroeconomic heterogeneity, analyzed both from a positive and normative perspective under the lens of heterogeneous agent New Keynesian models (HANK).
-In my most recent paper, I analyze the trade-off faced by monetary policymakers between raising interest rates to combat currency depreciation caused by an energy shock and maintaining moderate mortgage rates for borrowers, with a quantitative application on the UK economy.
+My research interests relate to monetary policy and macroeconomic heterogeneity, analyzed both from a positive and normative perspective under the lens of heterogeneous agent models.
+In my most recent paper, I analyze the trade-off faced by monetary policymakers between raising interest rates to appreciate the domestic currency in reaction to an imported energy price shock, and maintaining moderate mortgage rates for borrowers, with a quantitative application on the UK economy.

 Moreover, I recently published one of my earlier papers “Optimal Monetary and Transfer Policy in a Liquidity Trap” in the Journal of Money, Credit and Banking.